Privacy is personal

 Google Account - Your privacy settings made easy

-You can find your info, privacy, and security settings all in one place – your Google Account.
+You can find key info, privacy, and security settings all in your Google Account.
 We have created easy-to-use tools like Dashboard and My Activity, which give you transparency over data collected from your activity across Google services.
 There are also powerful privacy controls like Activity Controls and Ad Settings, which allow you to switch the collection and use of data on or off to decide how all of Google can work better for you.